Melksham

 Melksham (/ˈmɛlkʃəm/) is a town and civil parish on the River Avon in Wiltshire, England, about 4.5 mi northeast of Trowbridge and 6 mi south of Chippenham.
-At the 2011 census, the Melksham built-up area had a population of 19,357, making it Wiltshire's fifth-largest settlement after Swindon, Salisbury, Chippenham and Trowbridge.
+The parish population was 18,113 at the 2021 census.

 History

 Early history

 Excavations in 2021 in the grounds of Melksham House found fragments of locally made pottery from the early Iron Age (7th to 4th centuries BC).
 There is evidence of settlement continuing into the later Iron Age and Roman periods, including Roman clay roof tiles.

 Melksham developed at a ford across the River Avon.
 The name is presumed to derive from "meolc", the Old English for milk, and "ham", a village.
 On John Speed's map of Wiltshire (1611), the name is spelt both Melkesam (for the hundred) and Milsham (for the town itself).

 Melksham is also the name of the Royal forest that occupied the surrounding of the area in the Middle Ages.